za/tango_with_django_book/chapters/templates_static.rst

 	    STATIC_PATH,
 	)

 You've typed in some code, but what does it represent?
 The first variable ``STATIC_URL`` defines the base URL with which your Django applications will find static media files when the server is running.
 For example, when running the Django development server with ``STATIC_URL`` set to ``/static/`` like in the code example above, static media will be available at ``http://127.0.0.1:8000/static/``.
 The `official documentation on serving up static media <https://docs.djangoproject.com/en/1.5/ref/settings/#std:setting-STATIC_URL>`_ warns that it is vitally  important to make sure that those slashes are there.
-Not configuring this problem can let to a world of pain.
+Not configuring this problem can lead to a world of pain.

 While ``STATIC_URL`` defines the URL to access media via the web server, ``STATICFILES_DIRS`` allows you to specify the location of the newly created ``static`` directory on your local disk.
 Just like the ``TEMPLATE_DIRS`` tuple, ``STATICFILES_DIRS`` requires an absolute path to the ``static`` directory.
 Here, we re-used the ``PROJECT_PATH`` defined in Section :ref:`model-setup-templates-label` to create the ``STATIC_PATH``.

 With those two settings updated, run your Django project's development server once more.
 If we want to view our image of Rango,  visit the URL ``http://127.0.0.1:8000/static/rango.jpg``.
 If it doesn't appear, you will want to check to see if everything has been correctly spelt and that you saved your ``settings.py`` file, and restart the development server.
 If it does appear, try putting in additional file types into the ``static`` directory and request them via your browser.

-.. caution:: While using the Django development server to serve your static media files is fine for a development environment, it's highly unsuitable for a production - or 'live' - environment.
+.. caution:: While using the Django development server to serve your static media files is fine for a development environment, it's highly unsuitable for a production - or *live* - environment.
 The `official Django documentation on Deployment <https://docs.djangoproject.com/en/1.5/howto/static-files/deployment/>`_ provides further information about deploying static files in a production environment.

 Static Media Files and Templates
 --------------------------------